-One limiting factor in the use of preexposure rabies immunization has been the cost of the vaccine in most developed countries.
-In the United States, rabies vaccine may cost more than $200 per dose, resulting in a cost to the patient in excess of $600 for three 1.0-mL intramuscular injections.
-As one way of decreasing the cost of preexposure immunization, some practitioners have used a 0.1-mL dose of rabies vaccine administered intradermally.
+One limiting factor in the use of preexposure rabies immunization is the cost of the vaccine.
+In the United States, rabies vaccine may cost more than $250 per dose, resulting in a cost to the patient in excess of $750 for three 1.0-mL intramuscular injections.
+As a way of decreasing the cost of preexposure immunization, some practitioners have used a 0.1-mL dose of rabies vaccine administered intradermally.

 Early studies of the immune response to intradermal rabies vaccine, using HDCV and later other rabies vaccines, were uniformly encouraging.
 Virtually 100% of vaccinees seroconverted.
 A 1982 statement by the US Advisory Committee on Immunization Practices (ACIP) reviewed data on >1,500 vaccinees and declared, “It appears that, with this vaccine, the 0.1-mL intradermal (ID) regimen is an acceptable alternative to the currently approved 1.0-mL intramuscular (IM) regimen for preexposure prophylaxis.”
 They called upon manufacturers to produce a product with appropriate packaging and labeling.

-In 1986, the Merieux Institute (now Sanofi Pasteur) received approval to market a 0.1-mL dose in an individual syringe.
+In 1986, the Mérieux Institute (now Sanofi Pasteur) received approval to market a 0.1-mL dose in an individual syringe.
 Sharing reconstituted vials of 1.0 mL between patients remained off-label.
-Although the new product solved one logistical problem of providing individual travelers with an ID dose, the cost of the prepackaged ID dose was 75% of the full 1.0-mL IM dose.
+Although the new product solved the logistical problem of providing individual travelers with an ID dose, the cost of the prepackaged ID dose was 75% of the full 1.0-mL IM dose.

 As ID rabies immunization was being implemented, a death from rabies in an American Peace Corps volunteer in Kenya brought the enthusiasm for ID immunization to a temporary halt.
 The 23-year-old female volunteer died of rabies after a bite from a stray puppy that she had adopted.
 She had received 3 doses of ID rabies vaccine in Kenya, finishing 6 months before the bite.
 She did not suspect that the dog had rabies, even though it died shortly after biting her.
 As a result, she did not seek postexposure boosters.
+Serum drawn at the onset of her symptoms revealed she did not have an adequate antibody response.
 The Peace Corps medical personnel wondered why the recent ID immunization had not been effective.
-Serum drawn at the onset of her symptoms revealed she did not have an adequate antibody response.
 Concerned that she may have had an atypical response to immunization, they tested serum specimens from 11 other Peace Corps volunteers in Kenya who had been immunized at the same time.
-To their surprise, 9 (82%) of 11 also had an inadequate immunologic response.
+To their surprise, 9 of 11 also had an inadequate immunologic response.
 As a control group, Peace Corps volunteers who had received rabies ID preexposure immunization in Nepal and Morocco were also tested, and 31 (39%) of 79 had an inadequate antibody response.

 Based on recent data, the World Health Organization has recommended the use of ID preexposure rabies immunization as an alternative to IM immunization.
 In a recent study of 420 Australian travelers given a modified ID rabies preexposure immunization (2 doses on day 0, 2 doses on day 7, and 1 dose on day 21–28), a seroconversion rate of 98.3% was documented.
-Although a potential savings might accrue from use of only 0.5 mL of vaccine total, this does not alleviate the point of identifying several travelers in a few hours or using multiple doses from a single-use vial and would not provide any temporal benefit due to the 3- to 4-week interval needed for vaccination before departure.
+Although a potential savings might accrue from use of only 0.5 mL of vaccine total, this does not alleviate the problem of needing to identify several travelers in a few hours or use multiple doses from a single-use vial.

 Neither ACIP nor FDA are likely to endorse the use of 1.0-mL vials of rabies vaccine for multiple-dose ID use unless the manufacturer requests that indication.
 Until then, the use of ID rabies vaccine will remain off-label in the United States.
 The current status of ID rabies immunization in the United States reflects a regulatory situation and ACIP opinion and is not a comment on the effectiveness of ID rabies preexposure immunization for travelers elsewhere.